 Contemporary Cakes and Classes are based in Daisy Hill, Logan 20 minutes south of Brisbane.

-We are a family business and bake and create custom made cakes for all your celebrations.
+We bake and create custom made cakes for all your celebrations.

 Jackie the owner behind the apron has been creating cakes for over 30 +years.